Second Passports

 Vanuatu

-• $130,000
+• $130,000 or $260,000

-• Visa-free access to nearly 100 countries
+• Visa-free access to nearly 100 countries.

-• Disorganized program, lost EU visa-free access for new passports
+• Disorganized program, lost EU visa-free access.

 FAQs